 - Late Registration/Schedule Adjustment (after classes begin): 16 units

 Summer term enrollment is limited to 13 units for the entire term.
-Unit limits and registration dates are published in the Registration Calendar.
+Please note that unit limits are subject to change.

-- Students enrolled in certain cohort programs are exempt from these unit limit restrictions.
+- Students enrolled in certain cohort programs may be exempt from these unit limit restrictions.

 - Students on academic probation may only enroll in 13 units.
 Undergraduate students readmitted under Academic Performance Agreement may only enroll in 13 units.